SinghSuraj-04092002/LabinfrasstructureBillingsystem/README.md

 # Features
 • Bills management

 • Security of data

 • Minimumn time required

 • greater efficiency

 # Project Outcomes
 • User can able to login & Signup if in case user forget their password then they can change their password too.

 • User will bale to access their profile page.

 • User can able to maintain the records of bills of their Lab infrastructure.

 • Price of every component purchased in different years are available with their scanned copy of bills in pdf format.

 • The uploaded bills can be printed later when they are required.

 • Only Registered Users can view or edit the data.
 Thus providing protection to the data.

 • Editing, adding and updating of Records by the user

 • It deals with monitoring the information and transactions of labs.
-• It tracks all the information of the transactions done.
-• To increase efficiency of the application.

 # Scope
- Can be applied in Labs, industries, Colleges, Schools etc  Useful for the Lab In charge, employees etc.
+ Can be applied in Labs, industries, Colleges, Schools etc

+ Useful for the Lab In charge, employees etc.

 # Installation
 • Import this project into your IDE.

 • Create a new Database and set name as 'LIBS'.
 After that, import 'LIBS.sql' file (Attached with this folder) in this database.

 # Group Members